jkolbly/diplomacy-rest/README.md

 REST API for Diplomacy hosted on [Bankbook](http://bankbook.kolbly.name/).

+Okay so it's not actually RESTful but gimme a break.

 ## Endpoints

 Endpoints are relative to [http://bankbook.kolbly.name:8000/diplomacy/api](http://bankbook.kolbly.name:8000/diplomacy/api).
 The browser accessing this API must have a valid `auth_token` cookie.